ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: unnumbered}

 The array slice //PICKER// has the form `<start>:<end>:<step>`.
-It selects elements from arrays starting at index `<start>`, ending at — but not including — `<end>`, while incrementing by `step`.
+It matches elements from arrays starting at index `<start>`, ending at — but not including — `<end>`, while incrementing by `step`.

 ~~~~ abnf